What if I’m Injured in a Rideshare Accident?

 While suing the rideshare company for injury(s) or damages directly is another option available to you in theory, in practice, it’s a very murky place from a legal perspective.
 Uber and Lyft have fought hard for their rideshare drivers to be considered independent contractors that are not employed by the rideshare companies.
 This is an important distinction for insurance purposes, as while a company can be held liable for the actions of its employees, it cannot be held liable for the actions of its independent contractors.
 This makes it more difficult to argue that the rideshare company has any share of the blame for a rideshare accident resulting in damages and/or injury.

 Accidents involving rideshare vehicles can be complex due to Uber and Lyft’s company policies, making personal injury claims more difficult to navigate.
 That’s why you want a skilled personal injury attorney on your side.
 If you have been injured in an accident involving a rideshare driver, whether as a passenger, a pedestrian, or the driver of another vehicle, now is not the time to go it alone.
-Contact the Don Turner Legal Team today for a free consultation and let our team of experience lawyers help you get the compensation you deserve.
+Contact the Don Turner Legal Team law firm in Roswell GA and let our team of experience lawyers help you get the compensation you deserve.